RobertJ55/Ontological-Investigations/README.md

-Ontology from fundamental physics ot society
+Ontology from fundamental physics to society